 Many defendants can't raise the entire amount of their bail.
 Hence, they'll turn to the services of a bail bondsman.
 But what is a bail bondsman, anyway?

-This article will focus on situations where a defendant arranges for his or her release through a bail bondsman.
-The bond agent, in turn, guarantees to pay the bail amount to the court if the defendant fails to appear for trial.
+This article will focus on situations where a defendant arranges for their release through a bail bondsman (or bond agent) who, in turn, guarantees to pay the bail amount to the court if the defendant fails to appear for trial.
 Learn more about the role of a bail bondsman by reading below.

 If the judge has set bail, and you would like to try and get a friend or loved one out of jail, here is some important information you will need to provide to the bails bondsman.
 First, know the exact location of where the person is in custody and the name of the jail.
 Next, have the person's full name and booking number, if you can get it.
 Most importantly, know the bail amount in order to help the bail agent determine the amount of money you will need to pay to get the defendant out of jail.

 After you've contacted a bail bondsman, the next thing to know is the process.
-You will have discussed pricing options with the bail agent.
-That means you will pay a set fee to the bail agent.
-He or she will then give the court a surety bond to release the defendant.
-As long as the defendant appears in court as required, and doesn't miss any court dates, you won't have to pay any further money to the bail bondsman.
+You'll have discussed pricing options with the bail agent during the initial call.
+The bond agent then gives the court a surety bond to release the defendant.
+As long as the defendant appears in court as required and doesn't miss any court dates, you won't have to pay any further money to the bail bondsman.

 Keep in mind, in the unfortunate event that the defendant doesn't appear at a court date (known as "skipping bail"), the bail will be surrendered or forfeited.
 The bail bond agent has the authority to locate the defendant and surrender him or her to the court.
 Worse still, friends or family who co-signed the bail bond will be responsible for the bond amount.
 If they used collateral to obtain the bond (such as a home), they could face foreclosure and possible loss of property.